 If this appeals to you, clear out a corner in your cellar so you can fill it with your new sardine stocks.
 For a few hundred dollars at most you can have the most impressive sardine cellar in town.
 I’ve already started mine to assure myself of a steady supply of savory little fish for years to come.
 It doesn’t take a lot of work; just turn the tins over occasionally so they age evenly.
 In Gourmetour, Jose Carlos Capel recommends keeping sardines four to five years, but you’ve already read about fish kept for three decades.
 Maybe we should start on a Zingerman’s 50th-anniversary tin for 2032?

-If you want to try some, we have delicious aged sardines available now from the fall of 2009 from the family-owned firm of Gonidec.
-They’re a bit denser in texture than the also terrific offerings we’re getting now from Portugal – very meaty and more intensely flavored.
+If you want to try some, we have delicious aged sardines available now from 2013 (from the iconic, if not dominant French producer, Connetable) and 2019 (made by Les Mouttes d’Arvor, a comparable French powerhouse).
 I like to eat aged sardines simply—next to a green salad or with some toast topped with butter or extra virgin olive oil.
 A sprinkling of sea salt seals the deal.
-Breton fleur de sel would be geographically correct and its delicate texture is a good complement for the sardines.—
+Breton fleur de sel would be geographically correct and its delicate texture is a good complement for the sardines.